Living in Sydney?

-The residents of Sydney can consider themselves lucky in many respects: Not only have they chosen one of the 10 most livable cities in the world, but their city also ranks 20th in the Innovation City Top 100 index.
-The capital of New South Wales offers many perks to everyone living in Sydney: Australia’s biggest and most populous city is a truly exciting and multi-cultural metropolis with a thriving economy, surrounded by impressive scenery and amazing beaches.
+Expats living in Sydney can consider themselves lucky in many respects: Not only have they chosen one of the ten most livable cities in the world, but their city also ranks 18th in the 2015 Innovation City Top 100 index.
+The capital of New South Wales offers many perks to anyone living in Sydney: Australia’s biggest and most populous city is a truly exciting and multi-cultural metropolis with the country’s leading economy, surrounded by impressive scenery, both natural, like Bondi Beach, and man-made, like Sydney Harbour Bridge.

-Children living in Sydney have to attend school between the ages of 5 and 15, but most of them are sent to preschool at the age of 4.
-A high proportion of Sydney’s students stay in high school until grade 12; many go on to university or do vocational training.
-Educational facilities are excellent, whether your child wants to pursue an artistic, scientific, or technical career.
+Like in most parts of Australia, children living in Sydney have to attend school between the ages of 6 and 17, but most of them are sent to preschool at the age of 4.
+A large proportion of Sydney’s students stay in high school until grade twelve; many go on to university or do vocational training.
+Australian school facilities are held in very high esteem, whether your child wants to pursue an artistic, scientific, or technical career.

 The NSW Government enforces a policy to ensure that all children in Sydney are guaranteed a place in their local state school.
 Thus, while you are free to apply for admission at any school of your choice, your child will only be guaranteed a place at schools within a certain catchment area.